filecoin-project/filecoin-docs/docs/mine/lotus/seal-workers.md

  64  * 0.92 = 58
  128 * 0.92 = 117
 ```

-**** The Commit1 step is very cheap in terms of CPU time, and is blocking scheduling of the Commit2 step.
-Specyfying it as using zero threads makes it more likely it will be scheduled with higher priority.
+**** The Commit1 step is very cheap in terms of CPU time and blocks the Commit2 step.
+Allocating it to zero threads makes it more likely it will be scheduled with higher priority.

-The Unseal task has the same resource use as the PreCommit1 task
+The Unseal task has the same resource use as the PreCommit1 task.

 ### Resource windows

 The scheduler uses the concept of resource windows to prevent resource starvation of tasks requiring larger amounts of resources by tasks with smaller resource requirements.

-A resource window is simply a bucket of sealing tasks which can by run be a given worker in parallel based on the resources the worker has available when no tasks are running.
+A resource window is simply a bucket of sealing tasks that can be run by a given worker in parallel based on the resources the worker has available when no tasks are running.

 In the scheduler, each worker has:
 - Scheduling windows - Two resource windows used to assign tasks to execute from the global queue
-- Preparing window - One resource window in which tasks are prepared to execute (for example sector data is fetched if needed)
+- Preparing window - One resource window in which tasks are prepared to execute (for example, sector data is fetched if needed)
 - Executing window - One resource window for currently executing tasks

-When tasks arrive to the global scheduling queue, the scheduler will look for empty scheduling windows, and based on a number of factors, like whether the worker already has direct access to sector data, task types supported by the worker, whether the worker has disk space for sector data, task priority - tasks may be assigned to the scheduling window
+When tasks arrive in the global scheduling queue, the scheduler will look for empty scheduling windows, and based on a number of factors, like whether the worker already has direct access to sector data, task types supported by the worker, whether the worker has disk space for sector data, task priority - tasks may be assigned to the scheduling window.

-After a scheduling window is filled with a number of tasks, it's send to the worker for processing.
-The worker will pull tasks out of the scheduling window, and start preparing them in the preparing window.
+After a scheduling window is filled with a number of tasks, it's sent to the worker for processing.
+The worker will pull tasks out of the scheduling window and start preparing them in the preparing window.
 After the preparing step is done, the task will be executed in the executing window.

-After the worker has fully processed a scheduling windows, it's sent back to the global scheduler to get more sealing tasks
+After the worker has fully processed a scheduling window, it's sent back to the global scheduler to get more sealing tasks.

 ### Task priorities

 When the scheduler decides which tasks to run, it takes into account the priority of running a specific task.

-There are 2 priority tiers - high priority, for tasks which are cheap to execute, but block other actions, and normal priority for all other tasks.
+There are two priority tiers - high priority, for tasks that are cheap to execute but block other actions, and normal priority for all other tasks.
 Default priorities are defined in the table below.

 | Task Type    | Priority |
 |--------------|----------|